 Donations made by direct mail are usually made in the form of checks.
 Donors who use this method are usually older and prefer a more traditional giving method.
 It’s useful to know that there are still donors that feel more comfortable sending in a check over making an online donation.
 Direct mail can be used by anyone as long as you provide a self-addressed envelope.

 Direct mail enables nonprofits to reach donor segments that online fundraising, for example, might not reach.
 If your nonprofit has an older donor pool, it’s possible that you will find direct mail fundraising highly effective.
 This method is also particularly useful for local nonprofits who have strong ties to their community.

 Direct mail also gives a lot more room to work with compared to some forms of online fundraising, hence you can give your donors a lot more information.
 Direct mail gives you a chance to provide in-depth information to your donors – that can’t be conveyed in a text, Tweet, Facebook ad, or even an email.

 Direct mail can be pricey, especially when compared to e-mail marketing, for example.
 Direct mail also takes time – you have to write the letters, hone the list, track responses, remove people from your list, keep the addresses up to date.

 Postal mail also doesn’t pack quite the same punch as it once did, with many donors tossing their mail aside after a cursory glance.
 To capture attention, you need to stand out; and to stand out – you need to pay money (e.g. for a graphic designer to design a compelling postcard).

 Fundraising through events has become increasingly popular in the nonprofit community.
-Whether a nonprofit is hosting a walk-a-thon, gala dinner, art exhibition, concert, or field day or a hike-a-thon, events provide an avenue by which donors and potential donors can interact in person and learn more about the organization.
+Whether a nonprofit is hosting a walk-a-thon, gala dinner, art exhibition, concert, silent auction, field day, or a hike-a-thon, events provide an avenue by which donors and potential donors can interact in person and learn more about the organization.
 Event donations are contributions that donors make during a fundraising event.
 Depending on the type of event, the money raised might come in different forms.